The Risks of AI Overuse in Today’s Localisation Landscape

 Therefore, the decision to use Machine Translation is usually made by the clients and LSPs and oftentimes is based solely on commercial aspects – budgets and deadlines – irrespective of copy type, priority or visibility.
 Unsurprisingly, this approach has some serious repercussions on the translation quality further down the line.

 The first repercussion is the time pressure usually associated with MTPE tasks.
 Since MTPE is considered as something that allows the translators to move quicker, the deadlines for MTPE tasks are calculated using much more ambitious metrics than “traditional” human translation.
-The expected output rate currently lies between 400-750 words per hour, which is up to three times higher than the output rate for a “traditional” translation, namely 250 words/hour.

 This already substantial increase in expected working speed, unfortunately, looks small in comparison to the cost pressure of MTPE.
 Oftentimes, the MTPE rates offered to freelance linguists can be so low that translators who specialise in MTPE need to reach output speeds of 1.000-1.500 word per hour – or up to 4-6 times the speed of human translations – in order to reach the median net wage of their target language’s country.

-As one can imagine, coherent, consistent and compelling translations are anything but a top priority under such conditions.
 This creates the downward spiral we’re seeing today: The better Machine Translations become, the more time and cost pressure is put on human translators and the worse the average translation quality becomes, driving even more customers to think Machine Translations are a viable alternative, which, again, leads to more investments into AI and Machine Translations.

 Will AI and Machine translations soon become good enough to eliminate human translators and break this spiral?
 Debatable.
 What is clear, is that we are not there yet and more and more companies are getting caught in the MTPE trap.